prsunny/DASH/Documentation/dash-sonic-hld.md

 |	Resttapi | No |
 |	gNMI | Yes |

-### 3.3.2 DashOrch (Overlay)
+### 3.3.2 DASHOrch (Overlay)
 A new orchestration agent "dashorch" shall be implemented that subscribes to DASH CONFIG_DB/APP_DB objects and programs the ASIC_DB via the SAI DASH API.
-Dashorch shall have sub-orchestrations to handle ACLs, Routes, CA-PA mappings.
+DASHOrch shall have sub-orchestrations to handle ACLs, Routes, CA-PA mappings.
 DASH orchestration agent shall write the state of each tables to STATEDB that applications shall utilize to fetch the programmed status of configured objects.

-DASH APIs shall be exposed as gNMI interface and part of the Sonic gNMI container.
-Clients shall configure the Sonic via gRPC get/set calls. gNMI container has the config backend to translate/write  DASH objects to CONFIG_DB and/or APP_DB.
+DASH APIs shall be exposed as gNMI interface and part of the SONiC gNMI container.
+Clients shall configure the SONiC via gRPC get/set calls. gNMI container has the config backend to translate/write  DASH objects to CONFIG_DB and/or APP_DB.

 ### 3.3.3 SWSS Lite (Underlay)
-Sonic for DASH shall have a lite swss initialization without the heavy-lift of existing switch based orchestration agents that Sonic currently have.
+SONiC for DASH shall have a lite swss initialization without the heavy-lift of existing switch based orchestration agents that SONiC currently have.
 The initialization shall be based on switch_type "dpu".
 For the underlay support, the following SAI APIs are expected to be supported:

 | Component                | SAI attribute                                         |
 |--------------------------|-------------------------------------------------------|